yerofey/runamecase/README.md

 # runamecase
 A package to convert russian names from nominative to any other case.

+**Attention: not ready for production!**

 ## Install
 ```